SauravGaur1/magical-arena-LLD/README.txt

 ```
 ```
 Logger Service
-A flexible logger service that uses strategies pattern :
+A flexible logger service that uses strategies pattern to add logs into diffrent locations :
 To Console: Logs messages to the console.
 To File: Logs messages to a file located in src/services/loger/data.

+NOTE : we can change the Logger Object anywhere as it is Singleton, but its better to change it in index.js

 ```

 ## Usage